-Planning a trip for the whole family?
-The convenience of a package deal can be mighty tempting – particularly if the price tag is low.
+When planning a trip for the whole family, it is worth comparing All-Inclusive Vs. self-catering holidays for families?
+The convenience of a package deal can be mighty tempting, particularly if the price tag is low.
 But before you decide to splurge on an all-inclusive deal, it’s important to weigh the pros and cons first.
-Going all-inclusive might be convenient, but will you really save when all is said and done?
+Going all-inclusive might be convenient, but will you save when all is said and done?
 The first order of business is to read the fine print.

 Why book an All-Inclusive holiday

-So you’ve scrimped and saved for your family holiday, and you want to make the most of your budget.
-One of the first benefits of going all-inclusive is that you know exactly what to expect.
-How many times have you gone on holiday only to find you’ve vastly underestimated the cost of dining out, entertainment, and transport?
-Well, all of this may be included in the upfront cost, so you won’t have to worry about blowing your budget once you get there.
-You’ll just need to pack a bit of extra cash for souvenirs, tips, and side trips.
-Be sure to check what’s included in each package, though – some all-inclusive trips may only include breakfast and dinner, while others don’t include excursions or airport transportation.
+All of this may be included in the upfront cost, so you won’t have to worry about blowing your budget once you get there.
+You’ll need to pack a bit of extra cash for souvenirs, tips, and side trips.
+Be sure to check what’s included in each package, though.
+Some all-inclusive trips may only include breakfast and dinner, while others don’t include excursions or airport transportation.

 Why book a Self-Catering holiday

-If you are traveling with a baby, toddler, or anyone on a special diet, self-catering can wind up being a better deal when it comes to food costs.
-You’ll be able to prepare your own meals – and this means exploring local markets or shops which can be a delight for foodies.
-Of course, whether or not you save money this way depends on your destination – you can expect supermarket costs to be way higher in, say, Iceland as compared to Greece.
-Another thing to think about is whether you’ll actually make use of your self-catering cooking facilities.
-If you’re just going to eat out at restaurants, you’re probably better off going all-inclusive in terms of cost!
+If you are traveling with a baby, toddler, or anyone on a special diet, self-catering can be a better deal regarding food costs.
+You’ll be able to prepare your own meals, and this means exploring local markets or shops, which can be a delight for foodies.
+Of course, whether or not you save money this way depends on your destination.
+You can expect supermarket costs to be way higher in Iceland than in Greece.
+Another thing to consider is whether you’ll use your self-catering cooking facilities.
+If you’re going to eat out at restaurants, you’re probably better off going all-inclusive in terms of cost.

 But when it comes to flexibility and enjoying the local culture, having the freedom to eat and drink where and when you please can be a big perk.
 You’ll also have more freedom to explore the destination away from the confines of a resort, getting a more enriching cultural experience.